ghanaram/gt_portfolio/README.md

-# KL Lawingco's Personal Site
+# Ghanaram Personal Site

 Hey there!
-KL here.
-This is a v2 of my portfolio site, a complete rewrite from v1 which is shamefully a template I edited a bit back on 2018.
-I wanted to try out what I can do on my own in regards to UI and UX design so I reckon why not start with my porfolio.

-This is written in Typescript using [Next.js](https://nextjs.org/), as a SSG tool.
+Ghana here.  my portfolio site This is written in Typescript using [Next.js](https://nextjs.org/), as a SSG tool.
 It utilizes [ChakraUI](https://chakra-ui.com/) as well as  [Framer Motion](https://www.framer.com/motion/) for animations.

 This contains bits of my details.
 In future I am planning to get this to cater my own blog too but for now will use dev.to links.